mag-skubisz/mag-skubisz.github.io/_tabs/about.md

 So yeah — I hope it helps someone out there. :)

 In the **Archives** section, you can find a full chronological list of my posts.
 In **Categories**, you can look for specific topics that interest you.

-One of the folders is **Campus France** — these are short posts I write for [Campus France Polska](https://www.pologne.campusfrance.org/pl), for their Instagram, mainly aimed at Polish students.
+If you’re a student from Poland, you can check out the [Campus France Poland Instagram](https://www.instagram.com/ambasadorzy_campusfrancepolska/).
+Along with other ambassadors, I post short, informative updates there about studying and life in France.
+Here on my blog, you’ll find longer, more organized, and detailed posts on the same topics I write about on Instagram.

 You can also explore posts through **tags**.

 Have fun reading!
 And if you have more technical questions about applying to universities in France, you can contact the Campus France office in your country — they’re very helpful when it comes to detailed, administrative topics, and the application process can change slightly every year.